TassioCarmo/havard-cs50x-week1-C/README.md

 }
  ```

+<h2>Interger overflow</h2>
-int in our virtual environment uses 32 bits,
+int in our virtual environment uses 32 bits,therefore if you want to use a number  bigger than 2³² use long int